jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ## 2. Workstreams
 <!-- ==================================================== -->

 The Street Manager system will, by default, create a workstream with the prefix of ‘000’ for every organisation.
-Before users start raising works in Street Manager (production), their organisation **must** set up their workstreams.
+Before users start raising works in Street Manager (production), their organisation **must** set up their workstreams as PAA/PAs cannot be raised using the '000' workstream.

 When organisations set up their workstreams, they can choose to allocate numerical prefixes between 1 - 999.
 See works reference number (WRN) section for details on how the workstream prefix will be used when raising works.